 Heading into 2014, the Securities and Exchange Commission (“SEC”) has stressed the importance of keeping up with technology as it constantly evolves.
 It is critical that firms embrace the technological advances that are available to them.
 These advances have given rise to trading in a whole new way.
-The SEC has made it their job to keep pace with the industry changes, but is also using the technology in order to better achieve their own mission.
+The SEC has made it its job to keep pace with the industry changes but is also using the technology in order to better achieve its own mission.
 Firms should commit to doing the same.

 The SEC also is using an online tool called “MIDAS” (Market Information Data Analytics System).
-MIDAS collects trading data in real time from the current market and analyzes it.
-The SEC is making the analyses of the data available to the public accessible via computer, tablet or smartphone.
+MIDAS collects trading data in real-time from the current market and analyzes it.
+The SEC is making the analyses of the data available to the public access via computer, tablet, or smartphone.
 It is expected that MIDAS will help reveal “data-based realities that may resolve some of the speculations about behavior in today’s market structure.”

 The goal for firms in 2014 should be not only to use systems and tools that will help keep pace with ever-changing technology but also to strengthen your understanding of what is available to you and your systems’ capabilities.
 Find ways to improve your technological systems, create an action plan and make 2014 the year to get ahead of the curve.